Jada Bascom Foundation

 Why people donate without being paid

 The reason donation works without payment is that the return is not financial.
-A single matched donor can give a patient with leukemia, lymphoma, or another blood disorder a chance at a cure that no medication offers.
+A single matched donor can help make a potentially lifesaving transplant possible for a patient with leukemia, lymphoma, or another blood disorder.
 The National Cancer Institute describes how a stem cell transplant rebuilds a patient's blood and immune system from the donor's cells, and the federal outcomes data behind the US program is published by the HRSA C.W.
 Bill Young Cell Transplantation Program.

-Only a minority of registry members are ever called to donate, which is part of why joining costs nothing and asks little of most people who sign up.
+Only a minority of registry members are ever called to donate.
 Being listed means that if you are the rare match for a specific patient, you can be found.

 For one account of what that match can mean, read Torsten and Jada's story.
 Torsten registered after reading a newspaper article in Germany and went on to save the life of a baby five thousand miles away — without payment, and without expecting any.
-The financial cost to him was zero; the outcome was a life.
+His donation helped make Jada's transplant possible.

 Frequently asked questions